haikalpribadi/haikalpribadi-ros-pkg/README.markdown

 #user_tracker
 ##User Tracker using Kinect (UNDER DEVELOPMENT)
-###A user tracker using the skeletal tracker from openni_tracker ROS package.
-It tracks the position of the user relative within the sight of the camera.
-It also contains some simple gesture recognition. (development in progress)
+###User tracking using the skeletal tracker from openni_tracker ROS package.
+It returns the coordinates of specific [requested] joints of the user relative within the sight of the camera.
+It also contains a node to manipulate the tilt angle of the Kinect camera manually and automatically. (development in progress)

 By Haikal Pribadi (haikal.pribadi@gmail.com)